 This tool is compact and durable to regulate scissor lift pressure and is placed on the bottom platform of the lift.
 This sensor is designed to help prevent accidents caused by scissor lift malfunctions.

-– Wheel-to-Ground Contact Monitoring Sensor.
-This sensor is placed on the side of the bottom platform in between the four wheels.
-It can detect when a scissor lift is on unstable ground and is lacking adequate contact.
-This sensor can help prevent falling accidents caused by tipping scissor lifts.
+This sensor can be placed on the side of the bottom platform in between the four wheels of a scissor lift.
+It can detect when a scissor lift is on unstable ground and faces a high risk of tipping over.
+This sensor can help prevent falling accidents caused by tip-overs.

-In addition to high-tech lift sensors, there are a few other low-tech safety solutions for scissor lift and aerial lift operators: tool boxes and tool trays.
+In addition to high-tech lift sensors, there are a few other low-tech safety solutions for scissor lift and aerial lift operators: toolboxes and tool trays.

 Along with lift sensors, tool trays play an important role in improving safety conditions with aerial lifts, scissor lifts, and all aerial work platforms (AWPs).
-Think about falling object hazards for a minute – a lift worker is high up in the air, and mishandles a wrench screwdriver.
-Suddenly, a tool becomes a serious safety hazard.
-If the tool hits a worker on the ground, serious injury or death could occur.
+Think about falling object hazards for a minute and a lift worker who is high up in the air and mishandles a wrench screwdriver.
+At any moment, the screwdriver can create a serious safety hazard.
+Because, if the tool hits a worker on the ground, serious injury or death could occur.
 That’s why scissor lift tool tray and scissor lift toolboxes are so important.
 And ultimately, staying organized on any AWP creates safe working conditions for workers on the ground.

-Tips for using scissor lift tool trays and scissor lift toolboxes:
+Here are tips for using scissor lift tool trays and scissor lift toolboxes:

-– Ensure your tools are on hand before going up.
+✓ Ensure your tools are on hand before going up.
 This prevents unnecessary trips up and down, thus reducing hazards.

-– If possible, only have one tool out of a scissor lift tool tray or aerial lift toolbox at a time.
+✓ If possible, only have one tool out of a scissor lift tool tray or aerial lift toolbox at a time.
 Follow this tip, and your AWP will become clutter-free in no time.

 ✓ Keep your tools organized for easy access.
 Sometimes, it’s tough enough while on an AWP doing work.
 It helps to keep your aerial lift scissor lift tool tray or scissor lift toolbox neat & tidy.
 An organized tool box or tool tray eliminates confusion and also increases productivity.

 – Stay within range.
 In other words, try not to reach your tools beyond the AWP to accomplish your tasks.
 Smart, strategic placement of your scissor lift or aerial lift really helps here.
 Many accidents are caused by taking tools out of a scissor lift toolbox or aerial lift tool tray, reaching over the platform edge, and accidentally dropping a tool.